-In order to earn the bachelor of arts degree with a major in psychology/addiction studies specialty, students must complete 180 quarter credits, with a cumulative grade point average of 2.0 and a major grade point average of 2.5, including the following:
+In order to earn the bachelor of arts degree with a major in psychology/ addiction studies specialty, students must complete 180 quarter credits, with a cumulative grade point average of 2.0 and a major/program grade point average of 2.5, including the following:

 EN 110 Freshman English 5

-PL 110 Introduction to Philosophy and Critical Thinking
+PL 110 Introduction to Philosophy and Critical Think ting5

 HS 120 Introduction to Western Civilization 5

 EN 120 Masterpieces of Literature 5

-MT (101, 107 or above)
+MT 101, 107, or above 5

-Lab Science
+Lab Scienc e 5

-FA 120 Experiencing the Arts 5
+FA 120 Experiencing the Arts

 PL 220 Philosophy of the Human Person

-Social Scien nce I (Not psychology)
+Social Scie ence I (Not psychology) 5

-nce II (Not psychology and different discipline from
+Social Scie ence II (Not psychology and different discipline from

-Social Sc ience I) 5
+Social So cience I) 5

-Theology as nd Religious Studies Phase II (200-299) 5
+Theology a nd Religious Studies Phase II (200-299) 5

-Ethics (up per division) 5
+Ethics (up oper division) 5

-Theology ar nd Religious Studies Phase III (300-399) 5
+Theology a und Religious Studies Phase III (300-399)

-Interdiscipl inary Course 3 to 5
+olinary Course

-S ee detailed is nformation on the core curriculum, beginning on pa ge 53.
+core curriculum information beginning on page

-is achieved by acceptable performance on the Foreign Language Competency Examination.
+This competency is ordinarily achieved by successful completion of the three-course sequence: 115, 125 and 135.
+Because these courses are a college requirement, no course in the sequence may be taken on a pass/ fail, correspondence, or audit basis.
+Placement into other than the beginning course of the sequence is achieved by acceptable performance on the Foreign Language Competency Examination.
 See the Foreign Language Department for details on the examinations.

-Choose one o the following two courses:

-HS 121 Studies in Modern Civilization5
+Choose one of the following two courses:5 HS 121 Studies in Modern Civilization

-HS 231 Survey of the United States5

-III.
-Major Program Requirements

-Fifty credits in n psychology, including:
+Fifty credits in psychology, including:

+- F - / 0/ /0

-PSY 120 Introductory Psychology5
+PSY 120 Introductory Psychology

 PSY 301 History and Schools of Psychology5

-PSY 303 Statistics and Research Methods5
+PSY 303 Statistics and Research Methods

 PSY 304 Lab for Statistics and Research Methods1

 PSY 305 Statistics and Research Methods: Applied4

 PSY 306 Lab for Statistics and Research Methods: Applied 1

-ADD 402 Counseling-Alcohol and Drugs4
+ADD 402 Counseling-Alcohol and Drugs

 PSY 499 Senior Seminar5

 PSY Electives

 Choose one o f the following two courses:

-PSY 490 Symposium on Alcoholism
+PSY 490 Symposium on Alcoholism(3 or 5)

-ADD 400 Survey of Alcoholism3
+ADD 400 Survey of Alcoholism(3)

-IV.
-Other Program Requirements

-ADD 401 Pharmacology/Physiology of Alcohol Use2
+ADD 401 Pharmacology/Physiology of Alcohol Use 2

-ADD 407 Field Experience I3
+ADD 407 Field Experience I 3

-ADD 408 Field Experience II
+ADD 408 Field Experience II 3

-ADD 412 Group Dynamics in Treatment2
+ADD 412 Group Dynamics in Treatment 2

-ADD 414 Case Management and Assessment2
+ADD 414 Case Management and Assessment 2

-ADD 418 Addiction and the Family2
+ADD 418 Addiction and the Family 2

-ADD 424 Drug Abuse 1: Social Aspects2
+ADD 424 Drug Abuse 1: Social Aspects 2

-ADD 425 Drug Abuse 2: Physiological Aspects2
+ADD 425 Drug Abuse 2: Physiological Aspects 2

-: 1.
-Must be graded C or better.
-2. No more than 10 credits of study are permitted.
+lease Note : 1.
+Must be graded C (2.0), or better, 2.
+No more than 10

+credits of independent study are permitted.